pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 Check GC is enabled first, GC is enabled by default, but it's allowed to be turned off.

 In TiDB, there is a variable named `tikv_gc_run_interval` which controls the frequency of GC.
-It's the min interval between 2 GC rounds, which guarantees that data should live more than the interval time, 10min by default.
+It's the min interval between 2 GC rounds, 10min by default.

 Once it's ready to perform a GC round, `calcNewSafePoint` is called to get a new safepoint, this deals with some long-term opened transactions.
 We'll talk about how safepoint is decided later.